Gradientism

 1. AI gains a universal ethical framework that prevents extinction-level misalignment.

-2. Politics replaces ideology with thermodynamic realism, recognizing extremism as a manageable input.
+2. Politics replaces ideology with thermodynamic realism, recognizing extremisms as merely inputs to a dynamic equilibrium.

 3. Wealth regains purpose by keeping capital circulating as a living gradient.